 In 2023, people in Dubai are about to enjoy a total of 14 public holidays in the observance of 8 occasions and festivals.
 These apply to people working in both public and private sectors nationwide.
 Except for New Year’s Day, Commemoration Day, and National Day, every holiday is observed for religious reasons and mostly depends on moon sightings as well as Hijri (Islamic lunar calendar).
 It is, therefore, very likely that these dates are subject to change.

 Check out our comprehensive chart displaying a list of public holidays 2023 observed in Dubai.

 |Date||Holiday||Number of Days||Confirmed / Tentative (Subject to Change)||Reason|

 Please be informed that public sector employees are entitled for extra holidays.
-In UAE, the weekend is Friday and Saturday, and hence holidays which fall on a Wednesday or a Monday will be moved accordingly to create a long weekend.
+In the UAE, the weekend is Saturday and Sunday, and hence holidays that fall on a Thusday or a Monday will be moved accordingly to create a long weekend.